Discover the best vegan restaurants London has to offer spanning a range of cuisines from burgers to bakeries.

 From the best vegan fish and chips to Black-owned businesses and the most Instagram-worthy spots, we’ve got you covered.

 London is known as the thriving vegan epicentre of the UK and was even named the most vegan-friendly city in the world for two years running.

 Much more than just a fringe movement, vegan food can be found almost everywhere with chain restaurants and independents alike adding plant-based options to their menus.

 Buckle up, and get ready for a culinary trip around the world, right here in London.

 Who doesn’t love a big cheesy vegan pizza?
 We certainly do!
 Here are the best vegan pizza restaurants you can find in London.

 Originally just Brighton-based, vegan pizzeria Purezza has gone on to take over the South.
 Now open in four locations: Brighton, Hove, Bristol and London, vegans don’t have to miss out on great pizza.

 Purezza’s epic pizza menu is laid out like a season of Friends, with names such as ‘The One That’s Telling Porkies’.
 Their huge range of vegan pizzas topped with their own recipe mozzarella made from brown rice is unbeatable.

-Aside from pizza, the chain also offers a gluten-free lasagne, a cheesesteak calzone, and tempting sides such as cheesy garlic bread and pesto courgette.
+Aside from pizza, the chain also offers a gluten-free lasagne, a cheesesteak calzone, and tempting sides such as cheesy garlic bread.

 45-47 Parkway, Camden Town, London NW1 7PN | purezza.co.uk